 Fish is a food rich in nutrients such as protein, vitamins, minerals, and fatty acids.
-Such is the case of tilapia - also known as mojarra, whose meat is white, neutral in taste, with high nutritional levels and easily accessible to Mexicans, resulting in one of the fishes that is easy to prepare and can be consumed in the daily diet.
+Such is the case of tilapia - also known as mojarra, whose meat is white, neutral in taste, with high nutritional levels, and easily accessible to Mexicans, resulting in one of the fishes that are easy to prepare and can be consumed in the daily diet.

 Tilapia is a fish that inhabits the tropical regions of the world, which is where it finds the right conditions for growth and reproduction.
 The characteristics of high resistance and good growth have made it one of the main species cultivated in the world, with China, Egypt, and the Philippines being the main producers worldwide.